10 Steps to Build a Brand in 2024

 Having a registered trademark:

-- Grants you exclusive rights to use the mark in connection with the goods or services it covers.
+- Grants you exclusive rights of utilizing the mark in relation to the goods or services which it covers.

-- Consider consulting a trademark attorney to understand the nuances of trademarking and the scope of protection your brand requires.
+- You may want to talk to a trademark lawyer so you appreciate the intricacies of trademarking and what scope of protection your brand needs.

 Step 8: Launch Your Brand